atomicptr/page_speed_plus/README.md

 # TYPO3 pagespeed

-Improve page speed by using common best practices and other shenanigans :).
+Improve your TYPO3 page speed by using common best practices and other shenanigans :).

 ## Features